On Equivalence of M$^\natural$-concavity of a Set Function and Submodularity of Its Conjugate: Introduction

 This theorem was first given by Danilov and Lang \cite{DL01gs} in Russian; it is cited by Danilov, Koshevoy, and Lang \cite{DKL03gs}.
 It can also be derived through a combination of Theorem 10 of Ausubel and Milgrom \cite{AM02auc} with the equivalence of gross substitutability and \Mnat-convexity due to Fujishige and Yang \cite{FY03gs}.
 A self-contained detailed proof can be found in a recent survey paper by Shioura and Tamura \cite[Theorem 7.2]{ST15jorsj}.

 The objective of this paper is to give yet another proof to the above theorem.
+The proof does not use polyhedral-geometric characterizations of \Mnat-convex sets and functions, nor does it depend on the M-L conjugacy theorem in discrete convex analysis.
 Section~\ref{SCprelim} offers preliminaries from discrete convex analysis, and Section~\ref{SCproof} presents the proof.
 Section~\ref{SClocexcproof} is a technical appendix.

+\begin{remark} \rm The definition (\ref{conjcave2vex01}) of the conjugate function $g(p)$ here is consistent with its interpretation in economics.
+If $f(X)$ denotes the utility (or valuation) function for a bundle $X$, then $g(p)$ in (\ref{conjcave2vex01}) is the indirect utility function under the price vector $p$.
+In convex analysis, however, the conjugate of a concave function $f$ is more often defined as $f\sp{*}(p) = \min_{x} \{ p\sp{\top} x - f(x) \}$. \finbox \end{remark}